 Navigating this Site

-The tree structure of the website is divided into the sections discussed below.
-These sections are permeable and pages are linked throughout, since broadly speaking our subject is neither linear nor categorical.
+The tree structure of the website is divided into 7 main categories with many branching sub-sections.
+These sections are permeable and pages are linked throughout, since broadly speaking Visual Arts is neither linear nor categorical!

 The sitemap icon on the home page will allow you to see the whole picture at once.
 If you cant find something you are looking for, you may also search by putting a key word in the search box on the upper right side of the screen.

-The new curriculum guide (see Understanding the New Syllabus) proposes 3 interlinking areas within visual arts and these areas are reflected in the structure of this site, with sections on art thinking, art making and curating and exhibitions.
+The most recent curriculum guide (see Understanding the New Syllabus) proposes 3 interlinking areas within visual arts and these areas are reflected in the structure of this site, with sections on art thinking, art making and curating and exhibitions.

 Here you will find detailed discussion of each component Part 1,The Comparative Study, Part 2, Process Portfolio and Part 3, The Exhibition, the role of Visual Journal and examples of Course Planning.